MicrochipTech/unicens-linux-daemon/cfg/README.md

 **7.)
 Defining an Audio Loopback**

 In certain cases it may be helpful to route the audio from the source back to it self (looping back).
 This may be the case, where the radio tuner shall not accidental activate the head units wake word (like "Alexa" or "Hey Siri").
-To achieve this simply add two \<SyncConnection> where the Route name is the same, and where the \<NetworkSocket> is an output in connection, and the input on the other connection.
+To achieve this simply add two \<SyncConnection> to the same Node.
+Ensure that the Route name of the  \<NetworkSocket> is the same for both.
 The target bus (USB, MediaLB, Streaming Port) may be different for both connections.

-An example, routing an SyncConnection back to the same device (0x200):
+An example, routing a SyncConnection back to the same device (0x200):

 ```xml
 <?xml version="1.0"?>